Fatty pork is the standout ingredient in these crisp spring rolls; it adds

 1/4 lb jumbo lump crabmeat, picked over

-1 whole large egg, lightly beaten, plus 1 large egg yolk, lightly beaten separately
+1 whole large egg, lightly beaten, plus 1 large egg yolk, lightly beaten

 1/4 cup chopped fresh cilantro